thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

   - Technology Solutions (Framework, Libraries...)

   Trying many different frameworks/libraries is good, but being master one of them is the key you understand how it works so far.
-Youself or your colleagues will always ask many questions about the reason we approach those technologies, indeed understanding will help you to explain to the team.
+Yourself or your colleagues will always ask many questions about the reason we approach those technologies, indeed understanding will help you to explain to the team.

 ![problem-solving](https://www.kepner-tregoe.com/default/assets/Image/bigstock--169315196%20%5BConverted%5D-01.jpg)

   - Infrastructure Solutions

-  There is not correct solution for all system, trade-off what you have and deal with it.
+  There is not correct solution for all systems, trade-off what you have and deal with it.
 Don't be over automic thinking, sacrify portion that stopping you reach the goal.

   You don't need to be experienced in a lot of kind of systems, what you need is knowledge to solve the problem.
 I recommend you to read system design topic on leetcode, read book as much as possible, prepare good basic of complexity of algorithms.